 - Show values as labels - Display values as labels in your chart.
 This option is not available for tables, summary charts, or scatter / bubble charts.

 - Show points - Choose to display points in the visualization.
-This option is available for the following chart types: Line, combination, and unsegmented area charts.
+This option is available for the following chart types: Line and combination charts.

 - Legend position - If your visualization includes a legend, choose to display it at the bottom, right, left, or top of your chart.
 You can also remove the legend by selecting None.

 - Segment by - Choose the dimension(s) by which you want to segment your data.
 Breaking down your data enables you to see your business performance from different perspectives.
 For example, you might choose to segment your sales data based on region, sales rep, or product type.
 Note: To optimize clarity in your visualization, we recommend building your metric using fewer than 20 members.
 If your metric includes > 20 members, all members above the first 20 will be grouped together under “Other” in your visualization.

 - Over - Choose how you want your data to be grouped.
 By default, the X-Axis displays time but bar charts enable you to select either a time dimension to group by or a non-time-related dimension.
 PowerMetrics automatically sets the time periodicity to use for your metric based on the date range you selected.
 For example, if you're viewing a date range for your data for the "Last 7 days", the auto-periodicity will be set to "Auto (Daily)".
 If your date range is "Last 8 weeks", the auto-periodicity will be set to "Auto (Weekly)".
 You can override the auto-selected time periodicity by choosing an alternate option from the drop-down list.

 Note: Quarterly time periods are designated as follows: Q1 starts Jan 1st, Q2 starts Apr 1st, Q2 starts Jul 1st, and Q4 starts Oct 1st.